dbjorge/jorbs-spire-mod/README.md

     1. Press next a few times, all other settings can be left at defaults
 1. Follow the [these instructions from the StS-DefaultModBase wiki](https://github.com/Gremious/StS-DefaultModBase/wiki/Step-3:-Packaging-and-Playing-the-Default;-Writing-Your-First-Mod!) to build the mod package and debug it

-## How to contribute card art
+## How to contribute art

-See the [.../images/cards/README.md](src/main/resources/stsjorbsmodResources/images/cards/README.md) file in the resources folder.
+See the [.../images/README.md](src/main/resources/stsjorbsmodResources/images/README.md) file in the resources folder.

 ## How to contribute sound effects